 How has Obamacare changed group health insurance?

 The group health insurance market is composed of small groups and large groups.
 Under the Affordable Care Act, different regulations apply to each segment.
 In all but four states, “small group” means no more than 50 employees, while large group is anything more than that.
 But in California, Colorado, New York, and Vermont, “small group” means up to 100 employees.
+(Colorado will transition to a small group limit of 50 employees starting in 2026, with a transition period during which groups of 51-100 employees can remain in the small group market.4)

 Small-group health plans have been guaranteed issue under HIPAA since the 1990s, meaning that insurance companies could not decline an employer’s application for coverage, regardless of the group’s medical history or type of business.
-And as of 2012, there were 14 states that allowed self-employed individuals to be considered a “group of one” in order to be eligible for guaranteed-issue small-group coverage.
+And as of 2012, there were 14 states that allowed self-employed individuals to be considered a “group of one” to be eligible for guaranteed-issue small-group coverage.

 But HIPAA did not prohibit insurers from adjusting premiums based on the group’s medical history or industry type.
 And although 12 states had implemented some degree of community rating in their small-group markets by 2012, most states just used rating bands, which meant that small groups with pre-existing medical conditions or high-risk jobs could be charged premiums that were a pre-determined percentage higher than the standard rates.